 - Recommendation by at least two LDT Certified Instructors

 - Agreement with the terms of this program as indicated by signed agreement

 - Submittal of Curriculum Vitae or Resume with class hours of anatomy, physiology, pathology and all manual therapy classes taken

-- Certification in LTC (must be completed prior to Instructor Certification)
+- Certification in CLTC (must be completed prior to Instructor Certification)